‘Get The F— Over The Holocaust’: Tennessee Judge Under Fire For Posting A Variety Of Racist Memes

 “My best friend — who’s deceased now — was Jewish and I wouldn’t do that,” he said.

-Just City, a local advocacy organization in Memphis, had previously argued that Lammey in fact has a demonstrable track record of treating immigrants differently in court, including requiring some who seek probation to report themselves to Immigration and Customs Enforcement, also known as ICE.
+Just City, a local advocacy organization in Memphis, had previously argued that Lammey, in fact, has a demonstrable track record of treating immigrants differently in court, including requiring some who seek probation to report themselves to Immigration and Customs Enforcement, also known as ICE.
 A nonstandard practice, this directive could easily lead to deportation.

 Now that the objectionable Facebook content has come to light, Just City had doubled down on their concerns about Lammey and his fitness for a judgeship.
-In a letter to city officials,

-In a letter sent to city officials by the coalition of organisations alarmed by his posting, the coalition called the April 5 post “one example of his habit of sharing articles, conspiracy theories, and ‘jokes’ online that carry a dark message of hatred.”
+In a letter sent to city officials by the coalition of organizations alarmed by his posting, the coalition called the April 5 post “one example of his habit of sharing articles, conspiracy theories, and ‘jokes’ online that carry a dark message of hatred.”

 Judge posts Holocaust denier essay calling Muslims "foreign mud," telling Jews to "get the f**k over the Holocaust" https://t.co/r4uFUy6VpI pic.twitter.com/vGrGhtmtaE